American Airlines plans 19,000 furloughs, layoffs in October

+Clean updated software and right build rub shoulders with underpowered specs and dated elements on this made ...

-, American Airlines said Tuesday it would eliminate 19,000 jobs in October as it struggles with a sharp downturn in travel because of the pandemic.
+American Airlines said on Tuesday it will cut more than 40,000 jobs, including 19,000 through furloughs and layoffs, in October as it struggles with a sharp downturn in travel because of the pandemic.

-Flight attendants will bear the heaviest cuts, with 8,100 losing their jobs.
+American executives said the furloughs can only be avoided if the federal government gives airlines another $25 billion to help them cover labour costs for six more months.

+The airline said 23,500 employees have accepted buyouts, retired early or taken long-term leaves of absence, but that was not enough to avoid involuntary cuts.
+The furloughs of union workers and layoffs of management staff announced on Tuesday will fall heaviest on flight attendants, with 8,100 being terminated in October.

-U.S. air travel plunged 95% by April, a few weeks after the first significant coronavirus outbreaks in the United States.
-Passenger traffic has recovered slightly since then but remains down 70% from a year ago, and carriers say they need fewer workers.
+US air travel plunged 95 per cent by April, a few weeks after the first significant coronavirus outbreaks in the US.
+Passenger traffic has recovered slightly since then but remains down 70 per cent from a year ago, and carriers say they need fewer workers.

-American’s announcement comes one day after Delta Air Lines said it would furlough 1,941 pilots in October unless it reaches a cost-cutting deal with the pilots’ union.
+American’s announcement comes one day after Delta Air Lines said it will furlough 1,941 pilots in October unless it reaches a cost-cutting deal with the pilots’ union.

 In March, passenger airlines got $25 billion from the government to save jobs for six months, and American was the biggest beneficiary, receiving $5.8 billion.